IamNotProgrammer/Star-height/README.md

 ## What even is Star-height?

 Star-height is program for planning astronomical observations.
 In given time in position it calculates local sidereal time, horizontal coordinates (elevation and azimuth) and galactic coordinates and more.

 It is tool designed for astronomers but it can also be used for amatours to find out when it's the best time to observe object in the sky.

+It features:

+* Local sidereal time
+* Horizontal coordinates
+* Galactic coordinates
+* Highest elevation and when time to it
+* Current ekevation
+* Set current time button